Coordination Games on Multiplex Networks: Consensus, Convergence, and Stability of Opinion Dynamics: Introduction

-The main common takeaway across both models is that consensus can emerge even if one or both layers cannot support it independently, and that how fast agreement is reached is not just about whether each layer is strong on its own, but about whether the layers align well enough, particularly by having the perceived importance of each agent being relatively similar across layers.
-When alignment is high, switching or merging accelerates agreement; when misaligned, the system slows down.
-This perspective suggests that interventions (e.g., reinforcing links in one platform, or influencing switching frequency) can make consensus emerge, but that to accelerate agreement, these intervention should also make the platforms more ``homogeneous'' (and therefore also considerably shape the final consensus opinion).
+The main common takeaway across both models is that the (speed of) emergence of consensus in multiplex networks is not just about whether each layer is strong on its own, but about \emph{whether the layers align well enough, particularly by having the perceived importance of each agent being relatively similar across layers}.
+This perspective suggests that interventions (e.g., reinforcing links in one platform) can make consensus emerge, but that to accelerate agreement, these interventions should also make the platforms more ``homogeneous'', and so inevitably, shape the final consensus opinion.